EspiusEdwards/Image-Compression-Demo/README.md

 ## Acknowledgments

-* This code is a follow-along from the Basic Artificial Intelligence course by Dung Lai Lap Trinh
+* This code is inspired by DeepLearning.AI and Stanford University through the material provided in the Machine Learning Specialization.